gilgameshjw/hydejack-starter-kit/_other_projects/humbabaII.md

 title: Humbaba II
 caption: Software as "Union of conversational agents"
 description: >
- Allow anybody with little experience in software engineering to design software and to design smart system to allow for an interesting and smart interaction...
+ Vision: 1) Anybody with little experience in software engineering should be able to design software.
+2) Smart software should be built as union of conversational agents...

 date: 01 Mar 2023
 image: